facebook/react-native-website/website/blog/2022-01-21-react-native-h2-2021-recap.md

 ## Community Engagement

 At the beginning of the half we set a goal to **communicate** with our community more and set process for the behavior to continue.
-Here were some of our engagements this half:
+Here were some of our engagements in H2 2021:

 <!--alex ignore gross-->